 Color Matching Tools

 See a color you love in a magazine or fabric?
-These tools help you find the matching paint:
+These tools help you find the matching paint.
+Devices marketed as color scanners are typically compact spectrophotometers, and some workflows include Delta E values to compare match quality:

 ColorSnap Match